FPGA Resource-aware Structured Pruning for Real-Time Neural Networks: Abstract

 \section{Abstract}

 Neural networks achieve state-of-the-art performance in image classification, speech recognition, scientific analysis and many more application areas.
-With the ever-increasing need for faster computation and lower power consumption, driven by real-time systems and Internet-of-Things (IoT) devices, FPGAs have emerged as suitable devices for deep learning inference.
-Due to the high computational complexity and memory footprint of neural networks, various compression techniques, such as pruning, quantization and knowledge distillation, have been proposed in literature.
+Due to the high computational complexity and memory footprint of neural networks, various compression techniques, such as pruning and quantization, have been proposed in literature.
 Pruning sparsifies a neural network, reducing the number of multiplications and memory.
 However, pruning often fails to capture properties of the underlying hardware, causing unstructured sparsity and load-balance inefficiency, thus bottlenecking resource improvements.
 We propose a hardware-centric formulation of pruning, by formulating it as a knapsack problem with resource-aware tensor structures.
-The primary emphasis is on real-time inference, with latencies in the order of 1µs, accelerated with \texttt{hls4ml}, an open-source framework for deep learning inference on FPGAs.
-Evaluated on a range of tasks, including real-time particle classification at CERN’s Large Hadron Collider and fast image classification, the proposed method achieves a reduction ranging between 55\% and 92\% in the utilization of digital signal processing blocks (DSP) and up to 81\% in block memory (BRAM) utilization.
+Evaluated on a range of tasks, including sub-microsecond particle classification at CERN's Large Hadron Collider and fast image classification, the proposed method achieves reductions ranging between 55\% and 92\% in the DSP utilization and up to 81\% in BRAM utilization.